Can You Take Voltaren (Diclofenac) While Breastfeeding?

 Standard adult dosing allows for 500-1000mg of acetaminophen every 6-8 hours, combined with 220mg of naproxen every 8-12 hours.
 The key to safe combination use is proper timing and staying within daily maximums.
 Space doses 2-3 hours apart to minimize stomach irritation and allow you to monitor how your body responds to each medication.

 Never exceed maximum daily limits, which are 3000mg for acetaminophen and 1200mg for naproxen in healthy adults.
-These limits are crucial because exceeding them can lead to serious side effects, including liver damage from too much acetaminophen or stomach bleeding from excessive naproxen use.
-Just as you should follow proper tylenol dosage guidelines when taking it alone, combination therapy requires careful attention to amounts.
+Exceeding these limits can lead to serious side effects, including liver damage from too much acetaminophen or gastrointestinal bleeding from excessive naproxen use.
+Combination therapy requires the same careful attention to amounts as taking either pain reliever alone.

 Start with lower doses to assess your tolerance before increasing to maximum recommended amounts.
 Some people are more sensitive to NSAIDs like naproxen and may experience stomach upset or other side effects even at lower doses.
 Beginning with half doses allows you to evaluate how your body responds before committing to higher amounts.